weblabdeusto/weblablib/docs/source/configuration.rst

 unsupported.
 Existing session/task hashes and markers remain the TTL authority and are kept for rollback compatibility.

-If readiness or an index set disappears at runtime, an indexed read emits a rate-limited critical event and falls back to legacy discovery for that call.
-Normal indexed cleaner and task-runner paths do not issue ``KEYS`` or ``SCAN``.
+If readiness or an index set disappears at runtime, or candidate validation fails, an indexed read invalidates readiness, emits a rate-limited critical event, and falls back to legacy discovery for that call.
+An index-maintaining write failure also invalidates readiness and preserves the Redis error for the caller.
+Return the affected Redis base to ``shadow`` and repeat preparation before using ``indexed`` again.
+Normal healthy indexed cleaner and task-runner paths do not issue ``KEYS`` or ``SCAN``.

 Session management
 ------------------